 - In Masques, the ae'Magi routinely does this to his victims.
 When he kills people to obtain magic power, they die smiling, happy to be able to be of use to him.
 Aralorn, who has witnessed some of his murders, still finds herself unable to fight the happiness she feels when he touches her.
 She's a spy, so that's a good thing, but she's worried that she wouldn't be able to resist even if she tried to.

 - The aphrodisiac used in Slave World to induce compliance and severe Stockholm Syndrome.

 - In Mostly Harmless, Ford befriends a security robot by replacing its emotional control chip with a short piece of wire, thus forcing it to be happy whatever it did.

-- In the Foundation series by Isaac Asimov, there's a character called The Mule which due to a mutation is capable of controlling people emotions, in any way he want, and permanently if he wishes so.
+- In the Foundation series by Isaac Asimov, there's a character called The Mule which due to a mutation is capable of controlling people's emotions in any way he wants, and permanently if he wishes so.
 He uses this power to control his generals by creating loyalty in them; they know their loyalty is only due to his powers but they are unable to desire things otherwise.

 - The Bernard Werber novel The Ultimate Secret has a scientist get hooked on electrical happiness.
 Things degenerate after his death, and near the end his apprentice plans to implant the device to the captured protagonists to enslave them through addiction.

 - Ella from Ella Enchanted is under a curse that makes it impossible for her to disobey an order.
 She is once ordered to be happy about this curse.
 The results are downright creepy.